chaitanya1758/o2-v2/project_instructions.md

 - Double-check the file/canvas name before performing any update.
 - Before creating a new file or canvas, check with Chaitanya if the content fits an existing file.
 - After each update or new file generation, return the updated full content for local Git sync.
+- Refer to `repo_index.md` to understand what files currently exist and what areas are already captured.
+- Do not open canvases unless explicitly asked — always show file content as plain Markdown in chat.
+- Never edit a file directly without asking first.
+Always confirm the file name and change, then show a full updated Markdown version for manual Git sync.
+- When editing, do not overwrite the entire file unless it’s a full rewrite.
+Only change the specific section necessary and preserve surrounding content.

 ---